 June and July 2018

-Continued to with my current project, and planning another short story for inclusion in my writing group's next anthology, due next year.
+Continued to work on my current project, and planning another short story for inclusion in my writing group's next anthology, due next year.

 May and June 2018